700zx1/SaveSync/README.md

 - Per-game configuration with toggle for:
   - Local backup (on/off)
   - Cloud backup to MEGA (on/off)
-- Differential backups (only changed files are zipped and uploaded)
 - Auto-backup when game saves change
-- Backup rotation:
-  - Keeps only the 3 most recent local and cloud backups
-- Log file: `~/.gamesaves/savesync.log`
+- Log file: `./.gamesaves/savesync.log`
-- Config: `~/.gamesaves/gamesaves.json`
+- Config: `./.gamesaves/gamesaves.json`

 ---